SIAsibul/Portfolio-web/wp-content/plugins/acme-demo-setup/readme.txt

 == Description ==

-Setup you site with dummy data easily.
+Setup your site theme from [Acme Themes](https://www.acmethemes.com/) site with template library dummy data easily.
 Import settings, widgets and content with one click.
-Your dummy data must have ZIP file of xml, dat and wie file.
-Put all this three files on one ZIP folder and import the ZIP file and your site will be ready within few seconds.
+Acme Demo Setup requires [Advanced Import](https://wordpress.org/plugins/advanced-import/) Plugin to work normally.

+While you use Acme Demo Setup to import demo starter site, Images and demo files are fetches from respected theme Demo Sites form Acme Themes.
+This helps you to import starter dmeo site with a single click.
+You must accept [terms](https://www.acmethemes.com/terms-and-conditions/) and [privacy](https://www.acmethemes.com/privacy-policy/) to use Acme Demo Setup Plugin.

 == Installation ==